Pilates FAQ Library

 Getting Started

-Yes.
-Lessons are adapted to your current strength, mobility, and coordination — not to a assumed level of fitness or familiarity with the method.
+• Yes.
+Lessons are adapted to your current strength, mobility, and coordination — not to an assumed level of fitness or familiarity with the method.

 Because sessions are conducted one-on-one, exercises are introduced progressively and at a pace appropriate to you.
 Early sessions focus on foundational mechanics: breathing, alignment, and controlled movement.
 The aim is not immediate performance, but a stable foundation from which the work develops over time.